Shathvika96/qa-automation-portfolio/manual-testing-artifacts/bug_report_sample.md

-# Bug Report Sample
+# Bug Report

-## BUG_001 - Login button allows submission with empty required fields
+## BUG_001 - Login form submits without validating required fields

 **Module:** User Login
 **Severity:** Medium
 **Priority:** High
-**Environment:** Web application - Chrome browser - Windows 10
+**Environment:** Web | Chrome (latest) | Windows 10
 **Reported By:** Shathvika Kamalanathan
 **Status:** Open

-**Description:**
-The login form allows the user to click the Login button without entering a username or password.
-The system does not display clear validation messages for the required fields.

-**Preconditions:**
+---

+## Description
+The login form allows submission when both username and password fields are empty.
+No validation message is displayed to the user.

+---

+## Preconditions
 - User is on the login page

-**Steps to Reproduce:**
+---

+## Steps to Reproduce
 1. Navigate to the login page
-2. Leave the username field blank
+2. Leave the username field empty
-3. Leave the password field blank
+3. Leave the password field empty
-4. Click the Login button
+4. Click the "Login" button

-**Expected Result:**
+---

+## Expected Result
-Validation messages should be displayed for both required fields, and the user should not be allowed to proceed.
+- Validation messages should be displayed for required fields

-**Actual Result:**
+- Form submission should be prevented

+---

+## Actual Result
-The login form is submitted without showing proper validation messages.
+- Form is submitted without validation

-**Reproducibility:**
+- No error message is displayed

+---

+## Reproducibility
-Always
+- Always

-**Notes:**
-This issue affects input validation and may confuse users during login.
+---

+## Impact
+- Poor user experience due to missing validation
+- Invalid requests may be sent to backend systems

+---

+## Notes
+- Input validation should be enforced before form submission